JohanOhlin/JohanOhlin/README.md

 **I'm currently working on**
 - Helping the hospitality industry [reaching their customers](https://www.iris.net/) in a locked-down world

-**In my spare time**
+**In my spare time I**
-- I study for the AZ-204 exam
+- Study for the AZ-204 exam
 - Work in my garden, renovating my sheds and replacing my fence
-- I'm trying to master the art of sourdough bread making
+- Try to master the art of sourdough bread making

 **You can find me on Internet**
 - Writing my thoughts on my [blog](https://www.johanohlin.com)